skohub-io/skohub-vocabs/CONTRIBUTING.md

 ##### Functional Review

 In functional review, the actual behavior of the bugfix or the new feature is reviewed.
-If the reviewer finds problems, these should be described by providing links, examples, or screenshots that show the behavior, and then reassigns the team member that assigned the issue for review, leaving the issue in the review column.
+If the reviewer finds problems, these should be described by providing links, examples, or screenshots that show the behavior.
+After leaving those comments the reviewer removes their own assignment and lets the person responsible for the issue fix them.
+After that the reviewer might be reassigned for a new review.
-If everything works as expected, the reviewer posts a +1 comment on the issue, removes their assignment and makes the suggested code reviewer both assignee and reviewer of the linked pull request.
+If everything works as expected, the reviewer posts a +1 comment on the issue, approves the PR, removes their assignment and adds the suggested code reviewer as assignee and reviewer of the linked pull request.

 ##### Code Review